-- Provides education and capacity building in a context that recognises the Middle East region's specific needs - Builds relationships with public sector bodies and actors in the Middle East - Enables local trainers to acquire the knowledge and skills to educate their communities ii) IPv6 Roadshow in CIS region
+- Provides education and capacity building in a context that recognises the Middle East region's specific needs - Builds relationships with public sector bodies and actors in the Middle East - Enables local trainers to acquire the knowledge and skills to educate their communities ii) IPv6 Roadshows in the ENOG region together with regional communities such as ENOG to recruit potential trainers to participate in a Train-the-Trainer Program facilitated by the RIPE NCC.
+In 2016, these activities will continue and the RIPE NCC will be working on extending the pool of trainers and continue the efforts in providing them with updated training materials as well as additional resources that can help to increase the understanding or awareness of IPv6 deployment.

-Building on the success of the RIPE NCC/MENOG IPv6 Roadshows, these events will be further rolled out in 2015.
+Building on the success of the RIPE NCC/MENOG IPv6 Roadshows and learning from the experience of their launch, these events will be further rolled out in 2016.
 Recognising the needs of operators in this region, the IPv6 Roadshow events will be delivered by Russian-speaking trainers.
-To enable this, the RIPE NCC is working together with regional communities such as ENOG to recruit potential trainers, who will be asked to participate in a Train-the-Trainer Program facilitated by the RIPE NCC.
-In 2015, these activities will continue and the RIPE NCC will be working on extending the pool of trainers and continue the efforts in providing them with updated training materials as well as additional resources that can help to increase the understanding or awareness of IPv6 deployment.
+To enable this, the RIPE NCC is working

-- Provides education and capacity building in a context that recognises the specific needs of stakeholders in Russia and the CIS countries - Builds relationships with public sector bodies and actors in Russia and the CIS countries - Enables local trainers to acquire the knowledge and skills to educate their communities
+- Provides education and capacity building in a context that recognises the specific needs of stakeholders in Russia, Ukraine and surrounding countries - Builds relationships with public sector bodies and actors in the region - Enables local trainers to acquire the knowledge and skills to educate their communities